Start small, test, refine, then scale.

 MK-1 vehicle.
 This is the smallest scale at which we can achieve rocket propulsion on an aircraft.
 This vehicle is used to refine all systems from the MK-0 as well as develop.
 This program is currently in progress:

 MK-2 vehicle.
 This will build on the MK-1 vehicle with a substantially higher performance airframe, engine and control systems.
-Work will begin Q3 2018 with the first flight scheduled for late 2019.
+Work will begin Q3 2018 with the first flight scheduled for 2020.

 MK-3 and 4 vehicles.
 These will be orbital vehicles, adding a second stage to the MK-2 vehicle.